madetech/handbook/policies/continuous_feedback.md

  - Setting and reviewing longer term goals
  - Setting and reviewing short term goals

-The facilitator will either be a colleague or a director.
+The facilitator will always be a colleague and will frequently be a director.
 Their role is to help you make sense of your feedback and to help you track your progress against goals you've set yourself.

 ### Receive and acknowledge feedback